Cancer facts and statistics

 • Lung and bronchus cancer is the leading cause of cancer death in both men and women

-• 4,600 men will be diagnosed with prostate cancer
+• 7,089 men were diagnosed with prostate cancer

-• 4,800 men will be diagnosed with lung and bronchus cancer
+• 4,176 men were diagnosed with colorectal cancer

 • 1,400 women will die of breast cancer